Spacelab: Pallet

 The Spacelab Pallet is a U-shaped platform for mounting instrumentation, large instruments, experiments requiring exposure to space, and instruments requiring a large field of view, such as telescopes.
 The pallet has several hard points for mounting heavy equipment.
 The pallet can be used in single configuration or stacked end to end in double or triple configurations.
 Up to five pallets can be configured in the Space Shuttle cargo bay by using a double pallet plus triple pallet configurations.

 The Spacelab Pallet used to transport both Canadarm2 and Dextre to the International Space Station is currently at the Canada Aviation and Space Museum, on loan from NASA through the Canadian Space Agency (CSA).

 A Spacelab Pallet was transferred to the Swiss Museum of Transport for permanent display on 5 March 2010.
 The Pallet, nicknamed Elvis, was used during the eight-day STS-46 mission, 31 July – 8 August 1992, when ESA astronaut Claude Nicollier was on board Space Shuttle Atlantis to deploy ESA's European Retrievable Carrier (Eureca) scientific mission and the joint NASA/ASI (Italian Space Agency) Tethered Satellite System (TSS-1).
 The Pallet carried TSS-1 in the Shuttle's cargo bay.

 Another Spacelab Pallet is on display at the U.S. National Air and Space Museum in Washington, D.C.
 There was a total of ten space-flown Spacelab pallets.

 Igloo

-On spaceflight where a habitable module was not flown, but pallets were flown, a pressurized cylinder known as the Igloo carried the subsystems needed to operate the Spacelab equipment.
+On spaceflights where a habitable module was not flown, but pallets were flown, a pressurized cylinder known as the Igloo carried the subsystems needed to operate the Spacelab equipment.
 The Igloo was 3 m tall, had a diameter of 1.5 m, and weighed 1100 kg.
-Two Igloo units were manufactured, both by Belgium company SABCA, and both were used on spaceflight.
+Two Igloo units were manufactured, both by Belgian company SABCA, and both were used on spaceflights.
 An Igloo component was flown on Spacelab 2, ASTRO-1, ATLAS-1, ATLAS-2, ATLAS-3, and ASTRO-2.

 A Spacelab Igloo is on display at the James S. McDonnell Space Hangar at the Steven F. Udvar-Hazy Center in the US.